Make Your Own Near Infrared Sauna

 Using the heater and lamps together, get the temperature up to around 100 degrees before you enter your sauna.
 Use a thermometer to track temperature.
 Most people can safely stand temperatures up to 120 or even 130, but you'll probably be able to get in a good 20 to 30 minute sweat before it reaches 120.

 You may wish to stand on a floor mat that you can clean, since you will end up dripping a lot of sweat on the floor.
-Either this or have something to clean your tile floors later.
+Either this or have something to clean your tile floor later.
 If you have easy access to your shower afterward, this will help you keep things clean, and you can slowly bring down your temperature in the warm water.
 Remember to turn off the sauna's electrical power before you turn on the shower.

 We hope you'll use your sauna several times a week or even daily.
 It's a great way to slow down, meditate or catch up on reading, and truly promote health in your body.
 Happy saunas!